brentlintner/linus/TRACKER.md

 *   If you have exceptionally large files, consider breaking them into smaller chunks and providing them to the LLM separately.
 *   You could add more metadata to your JSON directory structure, such as timestamps, types, function/class summaries.
 *   Look into leveraging [explain reasoning](https://cloud.google.com/vertex-ai/generative-ai/docs/learn/prompts/explain-reasoning)
-*   Experiment with parameter values (temperature etc)
+*   Experiment with parameter values (ex: lower temperature for more focused responses)